Amazon Web Services Data Exchange datashares - Amazon Redshift

 For Amazon Web Services Data Exchange datashares, consider the following:

 • When a producer cluster is deleted, Amazon Redshift deletes the datashares created by the producer cluster.
 When a producer cluster is backed up and restored, the created datashares still persist on the restored cluster.
 For data subscribers to be able to continue accessing the data, create the Amazon Web Services Data Exchange datashares again and publish them to the product's data sets.
 The consumer database on the consumer cluster points to the datashare from the original cluster where the snapshot is taken.
-To query the shared data from the restored cluster, the consumer cluster administrator creates a different database, or drops and recreates an existing consumer database to use the newly created Amazon Web Services Data Exchange datashare from the newly restored cluster.
+To query the shared data from the restored cluster, the consumer administrator creates a different database, or drops and recreates an existing consumer database to use the newly created Amazon Web Services Data Exchange datashare from the newly restored cluster.

-• When a consumer cluster is deleted and restored from a snapshot, the previous access shared to this cluster remains valid and visible.
-Consumer cluster administrator must drop any stale consumer databases created from the inactive datashares and recreate the consumer database from the datashare after the producer re-grants the permissions.
-As the cluster namespace GUID is different on a restored cluster from the original cluster, re-grant datashare permissions when the producer cluster is restored from backup.
+• When a consumer cluster is deleted and restored from a snapshot, the previous access shared to this cluster remains valid and visible. consumer administrator must drop any stale consumer databases created from the inactive datashares and recreate the consumer database from the datashare after the producer re-grants the permissions.
+As the namespace GUID is different on a restored cluster from the original cluster, re-grant datashare permissions when the producer cluster is restored from backup.

 • We recommend that you don't delete your cluster if you have any Amazon Web Services Data Exchange datashares.
 Performing this type of alteration can breach data product terms in Amazon Web Services Data Exchange.